 James Madison penned the Constitution… he was against slavery.
 As he stated in his State of the Union: American citizens are instrumental in carrying on a traffic in enslaved Africans, equally in violation of the laws of humanity and in defiance of those of their own country.
 The same just and benevolent motives which produced interdiction in force against this criminal conduct will doubtless be felt by Congress in devising further means of suppressing the evil.

 Like Jefferson however, he owned slaves because of his family, peer pressure, and political ambitions (none of the Southern States would go for a president without slaves).
 We’d call them hypocrites of course.
 In any case… this isn’t an argument of if they were saints… it’s just to point out that they were against slavery.
 The times and reality, obviously weren’t so great for 'em in actually keeping to those words.
-But that’s another demon and philosophical argument that could take pages to discuss. :wink:
+But that’s another demon and philosophical argument that could take pages to discuss.

 I just did a web search on this issue.
 To my surprise, I couldn’t find anyone arguing your viewpoint (that society inevitably becomes more liberal over time), OR my viewpoint (that discussing generalized liberal/conservative shifts over time is basically meaningless).
 But the scholarly discussions of conservatism / liberalism looking back at history seem to always frame conservatism / liberalism issues in the context of their time somehow before comparing across time; i.e., looking for liberal bias in newspapers by comparing their viewpoints against the viewpoints of the median Congressman.
 If you can find any scholorly discussion supporting your viewpoint (that are making your full argument and not just talking about one issue like women’s rights), I’d be interested to see the link.
-Otherwise I’m inclined to think we’re arguing in a bubble. :stuck_out_tongue:
+Otherwise I’m inclined to think we’re arguing in a bubble.

-No surprise. :slight_smile: That’s because all discussion on these topics, are centralized around politics and economics: hence the reason conservatism and liberalism are always connected to them sooner or later.
+No surprise.
+That’s because all discussion on these topics, are centralized around politics and economics: hence the reason conservatism and liberalism are always connected to them sooner or later.

 Laozi - who founded Taoism.
 Read a translation of Tao Te Ching.
 To summarize his ultimate philosophy as he put it himself, “the people should be left to their own devices.”
 He stresses that individual happiness in living life without harming others, not adherence to tradition, is what leads to stability and prosperity in a society.